onurmacit/imdb-clone-backend/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-### A Modern IMDb Clone with Django & React (Work in Progress)
+### A Modern IMDb Clone with Django and Server-Side Rendering

 ![localhost](./images/imdb_clone.png)

 ## Project Status: Actively Developing 🚧

-This project is currently under active development.
-We're building a backend-focused, feature-rich IMDb clone that showcases best practices in backend development.
-The frontend is designed to complement the backend with a clean and polished interface.
-New features and improvements are being added regularly.
+This project is currently under active development, focusing on building a robust movie database platform with Django.
+The backend is designed with best practices and modern architecture, while the frontend utilizes Django templates with dynamic JavaScript enhancements.

 ### Current Development Focus:
 - Enhancing the movie rating system
 - Implementing user reviews and comments
 - Adding advanced search and filtering capabilities
-- Improving the user interface and experience
+- Optimizing server-side rendering performance
-- Implementing real-time updates using WebSockets
+- Implementing category-based movie browsing

 ## Description
-This is a modern IMDb clone built with Django and Django Rest Framework, featuring a robust backend API and a responsive frontend.
-The project showcases modern web development practices, including containerization, CI/CD, and cloud integration.
+This is a modern IMDb clone built with Django and Django Rest Framework, featuring a robust backend API and server-side rendered frontend.
+The project demonstrates modern web development practices including containerization, CI/CD, and cloud integration, with a focus on performance and scalability.

 ## Key Features